awsdocs/amazon-eventbridge-user-guide/doc_source/eb-events.md

 A JSON array that contains ARNs that identify resources that are involved in the event\.
 The service generating the event determines whether to include these ARNs\.
 For example, Amazon EC2 instance state\-changes include Amazon EC2 instance ARNs, Auto Scaling events include ARNs for both instances and Auto Scaling groups, but API calls with AWS CloudTrail do not include resource ARNs\.

 **detail**
 A JSON object that contains information about the event\.
-The service generating the event determines thecontent of this field\.
+The service generating the event determines the content of this field\.
 The detail content can be as simple as two fields\.
 AWS API call events have detail objects with approximately 50 fields nested several levels deep\.

 The following event in Amazon EventBridge indicates an Amazon EC2 instance being terminated\.